dedetok/fail2ban-to-mysql/README.md

 put mlocaldb.conf into /etc/fail2ban/action.d/

+create a new mysql database and it's user to store fail2ban log (you can use kci.sql as references).

 put kci_log.php and kci_logread.php into any user apache html public directory that accesssible via browser.
+You need to change user name and password to access mysql database.
+Feel free to use and modify it.

 edit your /etc/fail2ban/jail.conf and add a line to use mlocaldb at the end of action, for example: